12 Ideas For Year-End Planning With Stock Compensation (Part 1)

 Having made these general recommendations, this article presents some ideas for tax and financial planning to review before the end of the year.

-Editor's Note: See the related FAQs for ideas on exercising stock options and on selling company stock at the end of 2018.
+Editor's Note: See related FAQs on this website for a year-end checklist and for ideas on exercising stock options and on selling company stock at year-end.
 In addition, other articles discuss year-end planning specifically for restricted stock and RSUs and employee stock purchase plans.

 The Tax Cuts & Jobs Act keeps the current seven income tax brackets, reducing the rates and changing the income thresholds that apply.
-The rates are now 10%, 12%, 22%, 24%, 32%, 35%, and 37%, with the top bracket starting at $600,000 for joint filers ($500,000 for single filers).
+The rates are now 10%, 12%, 22%, 24%, 32%, 35%, and 37%.
 This means you have lower rates for compensation income, interest, ordinary dividends, and short-term capital gains.

 |TAX RATE/IMPACT||INCOME THRESHOLD|